wmerians/FitBit-Data-Collection-and-Visualization-System/README.md

 ### Technologies
 This project was developed in Python and Javascript, utilizing other tools when necessary.
 #### Python
 Python was used in two parts.
-The first is the collection of FitBit Data, and the second is the integration via Amazon Web Services (AWS) Lambda and AWS DynamoDB.
+The first is the collection of FitBit Data, and the second is the integration via Amazon Web Services (AWS) Lambda and AWS DynamoDB. <br/>
 In order to accomplish the first section and collect the data, I utilized both FitBit API and FitBit SDK.
 I also used the datetime, os, json, and sys Python modules.
-I also used Oauth2 by ORCAS.
+I also used Oauth2 by ORCAS. <br/>
-In order to accomplish the second section and to collect data via AWS Lambda,
+In order to accomplish the second section and to collect data via AWS Lambda, I utilized everything in the first section and used AWS Lambda, AWS DynamoDB, boto3 (required for AWS), Requests, and decimal.
 #### Javascript
 Javascript was used to create the initial visualizations.
 We focused on creating heatmaps via D3.
 ### Scope of functionalities